JLyne/LiveAtlas/README.md

 You are also free to build LiveAtlas yourself to make further changes.

 ## Building
-First run `npm install` to install LiveAtlas dependencies.
-You can then either run `npm run serve` to start a local dev server, or `npm run build` to build.
+This repository uses [yarn zero-installs](https://yarnpkg.com/features/zero-installs), so all dependencies are provided without installing.
+You can run `yarn run serve` to start a local dev server, or `yarn run build` to build LiveAtlas.

 ## Support
 If you find a bug, please create an issue with as must detail as possible.
 I'm working on this in my spare time, so fixes are on a best effort basis, but I'll eventually find time for them.